kaskada-ai/kaskada-ai.github.io/_posts/2023-03-22-announcing-kaskada-oss.md

 # What’s coming next?

 Our first goal was getting the project released.
-Now that it is out there, we are looking to improve the project in multiple dimensions.
+Now that it is out there, we are excited to see where the project goes!

+Some improvements on our mind are shown below.
+We look forward to hearing your thoughts on what would help you process events.

 1.  **Increase extensibility and participate in the larger open-source community.**
     - Introduce extension points for I/O connectors and contribute connectors for a larger set of supported formats.